MYTH #1 You need to go on a diet and never eat carbs or sugar ever again – not even fruit!

 - How is the energetic quality and quantity of time with friends and family?

 - How much of your food is processed?
 Do you know the difference between whole foods and processed foods?

 - What are you surrounded by at the office, at home, in your community?
 Is it easier for you to get a tasty power bowl filled with whole grains, vegetables and a lean protein or is it easier for you to whiz through a drive through and get a burger, fries and milkshake?

 - Do the people you’re surrounded by practice and model healthy behaviors?

 Focus on what you CAN do today, tomorrow and everyday.

 But first assess where you are, address the issues and adjust along the way – rinse and repeat often!

-Brenda Sillas is on a mission to end obesity through nutrition, well-being and workforce health.
-As a high impact Weight Loss Strategist & Health Coach for busy, driven entrepreneurs and professionals, she helps individuals lose weight, be overfilled with natural energy, and change their relationship with food through online programs, personalized coaching and The Brenda Sillas Diet – A 10 Day Jumpstart to Weight Loss guide.
+Brenda Sillas is a high impact Weight Loss Strategist & Holistic Health Coach for busy, driven entrepreneurs and professionals, she helps individuals lose weight, be overfilled with natural energy, and change their relationship with food through online programs, personalized coaching and The Brenda Sillas Diet – A 10 Day Jumpstart to Weight Loss guide.
 Among other things, she is also a former National Physique Committee competitor, Mother of 2, Keynote Speaker, and the Senior Workforce Health Consultant for the San Diego region of the nation’s top not for profit Health Plan.